 Yumi Pong was going through a dark period in her life when she took up pole dancing.
-It helped her put things into perspective so much that she decided to give back to the pole community here.

 “I started pole dancing after my mum passed away,” says the co-owner and director of Milan Pole Dance Studio.
 “I didn’t go into it expecting it to help me cope with my grief.
 But in going for classes and interacting with other people, I was able to see how they were able to stay strong even though they also had their own problems.”